On effective descent $\mathcal V$-functors and familial descent morphisms: Enrichment in cartesian monoidal categories

 \subsection{Eckmann-Hilton:}

-Suppose \( \cat V \) is the category of unital magmas.
+We suppose \( \cat V \) is the category of unital magmas.
 By the Eckmann-Hilton argument, a \( \cat V \)-monoid is precisely a commutative monoid.
-Since \( \cat V \) has a zero object, we conclude \( \VCat \) essentially has objects the empty \( \cat V\)-category plus pairs (non-empty set, commutative monoid).
+Since \( \cat V \) has a zero object, we conclude \( \VCat \) essentially has objects the empty \( \cat V \)-category plus pairs (non-empty set, commutative monoid), in which case the effective descent \( \cat V \)-functors are given by the empty \( \cat V \)-functor on the empty \( \cat V \)-category, and pairs (surjective function, regular epimorphism of monoids).